 No. Auto Scaling can independently scale CVM instances out and in.
 It can work with CLB or work alone.

 You can configure two scheduled actions: one defines the desired capacity of scale-out, and the other defines the desired capacity of scale-in.

 Tencent Cloud Auto Scaling provides two removal policies:

-For example: there are five CVMs in a scaling group, and the defined alarm scaling policy is “CPU utilization exceeds 50% for 3 consecutive periods”.
+For example, there are five CVMs in a scaling group, and the defined alarm scaling policy is “CPU utilization exceeds 50% for 3 consecutive periods”.
 The system takes one value per minute from each CVM, that is, it takes 25 CPU utilization values within one period (5 minutes).
 If there are values exceeding 50% for 3 consecutive periods, the scaling rule is satisfied and scaling actions are triggered.

-If the launch configuration specifies a data disk snapshot, you must ensure that the data disk can be automatically mounted to ensure proper auto scale-out.
+If the launch configuration specifies a data disk snapshot, you must ensure that the data disk can be automatically attached to ensure proper auto scale-out.
 Please configure the source instance of the snapshot as instructed below:

-Mounting Cloud Disks.
+Attaching Cloud Disks.

 After a scaling group is disabled, the automatically triggered activities will not proceed.